Treatment for COPD

 Breathing exercises – a vital component of natural treatment for COPD

 Research shows that breathing exercises for COPD can help people with COPD by decreasing breathlessness, improving quality of life, and decreasing fatigue.
-The two main types of breathing techniques recommended for people with COPD are pursed-lip and diaphragmatic breathing.
+Pursed-lip and diaphragmatic breathing are the two main types of breathing techniques recommended for people with COPD.
 They help people with COPD get air without struggling to breathe.

 Breathing exercises for COPD include: